vladajankovic/qa-job-fair/README.md

 Get your strategy hat on and prepare for an exhilarating battle of wits and cards.
 Here's guide to navigating this exciting game:

 **Player Duels:** It's a two-player showdown!
 Each player starts with 20 points of health.
 Your mission?
-Outsmart your opponent and reduce their health to 0!
+Outsmart your opponent and make him lose all his health!

 **Deck Power:** Each player gets its own deck of 25 cards.